20573 - GOVERNANCE OF PUBLIC POLICY NETWORKS

 - Preparing a paper about a public network case and discussing it with the instructor.

-Written exam based on 4-5 open questions related to an extended version of the course papers selection.
+Written exam based on 4-5 open questions related to a text book and the course papers selection.

 A collection of international scientific papers selected by the instructor available on the course learning space.